Skip to main content

 Phonics learning step 2: blending

-Children then need to go from saying the individual sounds of each letter, to being able to blend the sounds and say the whole word.
-This can be a big step for many children and takes time.
+The next step in phonics requires children to go from saying the individual sounds of each letter, to being able to blend the sounds and say the whole word.
+This can be a big step for many children in their phonics learning and takes time.

 Phonics learning step 3: decoding CVC words